 The Children’s Library was opened to the general public on January 25th, 2003.
 The Children’s Library contains books, audiobooks, and magazines for children 13 years and under.
-In addition, there is a study room available for children to do homework in and computers set up for children to use.
+There is a study room available for children to do homework or tutoring.
+We also have computers for children to use.
 To use the computers, a child must have his/her library card available, with fines under $5.00.

 Hamblen County Imagination Library